tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Definition: The Enhancement that describes how an Amendment may propose changes to improve data quality.
 - SubClass Of: amendmentProperty
 - Range [ owl:someValuesFrom bdqffdq:hasEnhancement ]
-- Comments: Used to link the derived property of an Amendment to the Fundamental property of an Enhancement.
+- Comments: Used to link the derived property of an Amendment to the FundamentalConcept of an Enhancement.
 - View in: [term-list](../list/bdqffdq/index.md#hasEnhancement)

 ********************